Perfect fluid and scalar field in the Reissner-Nordstrom metric: Solutions for naked singularity

-In contrast to the case of the Reissner-Nordstr\"om black hole, there is no stationary accretion of a perfect fluid onto a naked singularity with $e^2>m^2$.
-Formally this happens because no stationary solution for the accretion onto the naked singularity exists.
-Instead, a static atmosphere of lightweight perfect fluid around the Reissner-Nordstr\"om naked singularity is established with a zero influx.
-Assuming $u=0$ from Eq.~(\ref{energy}) we find a static distribution of a test perfect fluid with an arbitrary equation of state $p=p(\rho)$ around the Reissner-Nordstr\"om naked singularity
+It is interesting, however, that contrary to the black hole case, a static solution for naked singularity can be constructed.
+Such a solution describes a static light atmosphere with zero influx.
+Indeed, assuming $u=0$ from (\ref{energy}) we find a static distribution of a test perfect fluid around RN naked singularity